wdi-red-coral/hw-week_01-day_02-javascript/README.md

 let vNum = 50 ;
 for (let i = 0 ; i <= vNum ; i++ ){
 if ( i % 10 === 0 && i % 5 ===0 ) {
-     console.log(i+ ' is fizzbuzz')
+     // I just print the i to make the user know which number is from these situation console.log(i+ ' is fizzbuzz')
 } else if ( i % 3 === 0 ) {
      console.log(i+ ' is fizz')